IPTV vs. OTT: Internet TV Delivery Systems Explained

 Unicase is a one-to-one transmission method that streams one piece of content to a single viewer.

-ISPs still serve a role in OTT streaming, but only so far as they offer the infrastructure OTT hosting solutions use to stream content to end-user devices.
+ISPs still serve a role in OTT streaming technology, but only so far as they offer the infrastructure OTT hosting solutions use to stream content to end-user devices.
 They do not control anything about the video delivery, viewing, or content copyrights.

 Pros and Cons of OTT